BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Volatility.md

 There are cases, though, when this would be inappropriate.

 Suppose a request creates an object (say, a new user) whose identifier is a new GUID.
-Then the identifier will be different in every test run, and by default the Changes Report would include the change, even though the change is actually expected.
+Then the identifier will be different in every test run, and by default the Changes Report would note the change, even though the change is actually expected.

 Marking a verdict as <code>volatile</code> handles this case.
 For a volatile verdict, the Changes Report will ignore the differing values, which is what's wanted.